* NEW – COVID-19 Information – https://www.aacounty.org/coronavirus/

 The Federal government’s role

-The federal government offers Flood Insurance via your homeowners insurance company.
+The federal government offers Flood Insurance via your insurance separate from your regular homeowners insurance policy.
 Some home elevations require flood insurance, while others have it optionally available.
 It is at the discretion of the homeowner to purchase optional flood insurance.
 As a Community, we would recommend that all homeowners seriously consider flood insurance if it is not mandatory.

 The State of Maryland’s role